chenyuao-qc/chenyuao-qc.github.io/_pages/about.md

 University of Science and Technology of China

 ### Experience
-- **Associate Professor** School of Software, Beihang University, Apr.
+- **Associate Professor**, School of Software, Beihang University, Apr.
 2026-present
-- **Research Associate** Hong Kong University of Science and Technology (Guangzhou), Nov.
+- **Research Associate**, Hong Kong University of Science and Technology (Guangzhou), Nov.
 2023-Oct.
 2025
-- **Senior Researcher** the Institute for Quantum Computing, Baidu Research, Jul.
+- **Senior Researcher**, the Institute for Quantum Computing, Baidu Research, Jul.
 2020-Jul.
 2023